kosonocky/kosonocky.github.io/books.markdown

 permalink: /books/
 ---

-**Advice**

-Read what you like.
-Then read broadly.
-Then read what you like.

-Do not read what is displayed at the airport.

-Trust that you will retain what is most important.

-Do not finish the book for the sake of the book.

-Make paper books as easy to access as possible.

-<br/><br/>

 **Certified Classics**
 - **The Plague** <span style="color:gray">by Albert Camus</span>
 - **The Fabric of Reality** <span style="color:gray">by David Deutsch</span>